OpenRail-Playground/schallomat/README.md

 # Schall-O-Mat

-*Calculates which houses (addresses) are affected by the noise of a construction project and must be informed in advance* based on a simple esstimation of the expected noise level.
+*Calculates which houses (addresses) are affected by the noise of a construction project and must be informed in advance* based on a simple estimation of the expected noise level.

 ## Background